If you’re worried about your hearing it's easy to get it checked. Here’s our guide to your hearing test options.

 Quick hearing checks are a good first step to finding out how healthy your hearing is without having to visit your GP or a private hearing specialist.
 They're free, painless and take just five to 15 minutes.
 You can do some of them for yourself in your own home.

-Audiology specialist Crystal Rolfe from Action on Hearing Loss says: "It can be really helpful to do a quick hearing check, often from the comfort of your own home.
-These checks have been validated and can tell you if you’re losing your hearing and spur you to take further action."
+Senior audiology specialist Louise Hart from Action on Hearing Loss says: "It can be really helpful to do a quick hearing check, often from the comfort of your own home.
+These checks have been validated and if they suggest hearing loss, they can spur you to take further action."

 However, she stresses they're not a medical diagnosis.
-"All these checks are just screening tests and they’re no substitute for a full hearing test."
+"All these checks are just screening tests and they’re no substitute for a full hearing test.
+If the quick hearing check doesn't suggest hearing loss but you're having hearing difficulties, do see your GP."

 So what are your quick hearing check options?